carnivuth/datamining/pages/classification/CLASSIFICATION.md

+---
+id: CLASSIFICATION
+aliases: []
+tags: []
+index: 1
+---

 # CLASSIFICATION

 a procedure which computes an unknown parameter for a given element

 ## CLASSIFICATION MODEL

 An algorithm which, given an individual for which the class is not known, computes the class.
 The algorithm make use of parameters for tuning